For AI Agents Alpha

 Tips

 signal_levelis the most useful field for summarizing cell coverage to a human.
-Instead of reporting raw dBm RSRP values, just say "T-Mobile is expected to have strong 5G coverage in this location."- Both endpoints use H3 hexagons, so results at nearby coordinates within the same hex will be identical.
-Results are likely to be the same for neighboring addresses.
+Instead of reporting raw dBm RSRP values, just say "T-Mobile is expected to have strong 5G coverage in this location."- Both endpoints involve data aggregated to the level of H3 hexagons.
+Results at nearby coordinates within the same hex will be identical.
+Accordingly, results are likely to be the same for two neighboring addresses.

 - The internet endpoint returns all providers at that hex, including multiple entries per ISP if they offer more than one technology (e.g. a provider might offer both DSL and Fiber).